 Part I. Student Rights and Responsibilities

-Purdue University Fort Wayne regulations governing the actions of students are intended to enhance the values that must be maintained in the pursuit of Purdue University Fort Wayne’s mission and goals.
+Purdue University Fort Wayne (PFW) regulations governing the actions of students are intended to enhance the values that must be maintained in the pursuit of Purdue University Fort Wayne’s mission and goals.
 These values include freedom of inquiry, intellectual honesty, freedom for the open expression of ideas and opinions within limits that protect the rights of others, and respect for the views and the dignity of other persons.

 In exercising their rights, students bear responsibility to act in accordance with local, state, and national laws, and university rules, regulations, policies, and procedures.
 No right should be construed as enabling students to infringe upon the individual rights of another member of the academic community.

 A. Individual Rights and Responsibilities as Citizens